 Then, on to the proper tuning mod: remove R337 (3.3k).
 Then wire a 1k pot and a 2.7K resistor in series.
 These go between the pink square on the picture [T1 caps] and ground.
 How the pitch range works here: the sum of pot + resistor is your range, with the resistor determining your highest possible pitch (lower values = highe rpitch).
 Experiment a little for finding what you like best.

 Louder fundament: on the CR800 I found this mod so efficient that I use it here too.
 Bridge R318 (10k) with a 1k resistor, which increases the volume of the lower oscillator.
-For doing this, simply wire a 1k resistor between the yellow square and the white square on the pic.
+For doing this, simply wire a 1k resistor between the white square on the pic and the yellow square (thanks, Bartleby, for the correction!).
 (NB mungo have lowering this resistor down as lowpass filtering but C194 and C220 are for AC coupling; for lowpass see mod below).

 Sounds like this (together with tune mod): https://soundcloud.com/uibkmedan/bd-mod-lowert-louder-new